 The way your child treats his teacher says a lot about what kind of parent you are.
 You cannot expect your child to practice discipline and respect at school if you don’t teach it yourself at home.
 Make sure your child learn to practice these two important things for these are among the many keys to achieving success in life.

 5. Make sure your child knows that misbehavior has consequences.

 This is very important.
 Your child will never know and will never practice discipline if you don’t address and point out their misbehavior.
-They must know that there is an equivalent value they must pay for every unacceptable conduct they practice and that they are always accountable for their own actions.
+They must understand that there is an equivalent value they must pay for every unacceptable conduct they practice and that they are always accountable for their actions.

 In able to promote cooperation, the following can also serve as a guide to the teachers who find it difficult to drag the uncooperative parents to the school:

 You can start it by informing the parents about the good things that go around the school or about the commendable deeds their children did in the class.
 Of course, parents don’t just want to hear about the wrong things and don’t only want to be phoned or message to find out something that is disappointing.
 Make sure you also communicate the good things in the school.
 This way, they will realize that you are right in doing your duties as their children’s second parent.